 - Step1 – One third of the expected yield

 - Step2 – two-thirds of the expected yield

 - Step3 – equal to the expected yield

 - Step4 – one and a half times the expected yield

 The planned steps can be adjusted during the test, although the yield during the individual steps must be constant.
 Yield must be measured at least 3 times during the test to ensure it is constant.

 Recovery of the water level after the step test should be monitored till the water level recovers to ~ 1 m hours of the Static water level or for ~ 12 hours.

 Constant Discharge Test:

-The Water level measurements should be taken and recorded according the attached spreadsheet.
+- The water level measurements should be taken and recorded according to the attached spreadsheet.

 Immediately after the pump is turned off after the pumping test, start measuring water levels.